mappite/mappite/Build.md

     ./make.sh

 to create the `dist/` directory (wwwroot) without php and mappite.js not minimized - which is what you usually want when developing changes on main javascript files.
-Add `php` to

 Run:

     ./make.sh php prod

-to create the `dist/` directory (wwwroot) with all files and mappite.js minimized
+to create the `dist/` directory (wwwroot) with all files and mappite.js minimized (requires nodejs uglify-js).

 ## Database & Php
  _Optional_ This is needed to generate shorturls, for cloud management (login, save routes, etc) and to cache route results - the latter happens when the first user follows an existing link to a mappite URL (see proxy-cache page [pc.php](php/pc.php)).